Support and resources

 While gambling is a fun source of entertainment for many, not everyone can gamble in a safe, responsible way.
 For some, gambling can become a problem.
 Whether you have a gambling problem or know someone who needs help, resources are available.

-The signs below may indicate a problem.
+If you’re wondering if someone you know and love might have a problem, here are some signs that may indicate they have a problem.
 The more signs a person shows, the greater the likelihood that he or she may have lost control of their gambling.

 - Gambling for longer and longer periods of time

 - Lying about how much or how often they gamble

 - Missing work or school to gamble